2i2c-org/infrastructure/docs/howto/configure/update-env.md

 2. Make the changes you need to make to the environment, and git commit it.

-3. Run `python3 deploy.py build`.
+3. Run `python3 deployer build`.
 This will build the image and push it to registry.
 It will tell you what the generated image tag is.

 4. Update `jupyterhub.singleuser.image.tag` in `hub/values.yaml` with this tag.